Reuben Tomlinson

-He was appointed superintendent of education by the Freedmen Bureau in Charleston, South Carolina, in 1865.
+Tomlinson was appointed superintendent of education by the Freedmen Bureau in Charleston, South Carolina, in 1865.
 He expanded the number of schools and hired teachers.

-In October 1865 he toured Saxton School with Oliver Otis Howard and other Freedmen Bureau officials as well as dignitaries.
-He served as Superintendent of Education until October 1868.
-He was succeeded by Horace Neide and then Edward L. Deane.
+In October 1865, he toured Saxton School with Oliver Otis Howard and other Freedmen Bureau officials as well as various dignitaries.
+He served as superintendent of education until October 1868 and was succeeded by Horace Neide and later Edward L. Deane.
+The state of South Carolina has a collection of his correspondence from 1865 until 1867 from his tenure as superintendent.

 He served in the Georgia House of Representatives in 1870.
 He was a candidate in the 1872 South Carolina gubernatorial election, running as an Independent Democrat.
 He also served as state auditor.

 Tomlinson is also credited as a contributor in the introduction and table of contents of Slave Songs of the United States, published in 1867 and known as the first book-length collection of African-American spirituals.

-The state of South Carolina has a collection of his correspondence from 1865 until 1867 when he was Superintendent of Education.